- Target muscle: Posterior Deltoid

 - Keep your head in contact with the bench.
 The whole point of resting your head on the edge of a bench is to make sure that your body stays still and doesn’t sway up and down.
 In other words, it prevents you from cheating.

-- To target your posterior deltoids during the head-supported bent-over dumbbell lateral raise, keep your torso horizontal.
+- To target your posterior deltoids during the head-supported reverse dumbbell fly, keep your torso horizontal.
 The more upright your torso is, the more emphasis you will place on your lateral deltoids instead of on your posterior deltoids.

 - To avoid the involvement of your latissimus dorsi, keep your upper arms perpendicular to your torso.

-In this demonstration of the head-supported bent-over dumbbell lateral raise, his torso isn’t kept horizontal enough.
+In this demonstration of the head-supported reverse dumbbell fly, the instructor’s torso isn’t kept horizontal enough.
 Still, the video gives you a good idea of how to perform the exercise.